 - Disfiguring scars

 When an accident occurs between two commuter vehicles like sedans, SUVs, and/or pickup trucks, the injury claim process is typically straightforward.
-You are oftentimes dealing with a single insurance adjuster representing the interests of the other driver.
-When an accident occurs between a big rig and a smaller vehicle, the complexity increases significantly since commercial trucks are regulated at both the state and federal level, and there may be multiple insurance companies involved, depending on the facts of your case.
+You are often dealing with a single insurance adjuster representing the interests of the other driver.
+When an accident occurs between a big rig and a smaller vehicle, the complexity increases significantly since commercial trucks are regulated at the state and federal levels.
+There may be multiple insurance companies involved, depending on the facts of your case.
 Once again, this is why hiring an experienced truck accident lawyer to be on your side is a wise decision.Take Action Now to Preserve Critical Evidence

-The vast majority of commercial big rigs on the roads today are built with an Electronic Control Module (ECM) placed in the component parts of the engine.
-The ECM is routinely referred to as a "black box" that maintains important operational data such as the truck's average speed, highest speed traveled, the amount of time driven, seat belt usage, and so forth.
-The data in this black box is critical for someone injured in an accident with a semi truck because it offers factual data about how the truck was operated at the time of the collision.
-This data could reveal if the truck operator was speeding and the length of time the operator has been on the road.
-These are critical factors in establishing liability.
+The vast majority of commercial big rigs on the roads today are built with an Electronic Control Module (ECM) placed in the engine's component parts.
+The ECM is routinely referred to as a "black box" that maintains critical operational data such as the truck's average speed, highest speed traveled, the amount of time driven, seat belt usage, etc. The data in this black box is critical for someone injured in an accident with a semi-truck because it offers factual data about how the truck was operated at the time of the collision.
+This data could reveal if the truck operator was speeding and the length of time the operator had been on the road, and these are critical factors in establishing liability.

 The black box data can also refute any assertions by the trucking company that the operator was obeying all traffic laws or was not driving beyond the Hours of Service established by the Federal Motor Carrier Safety Administration.

-It is important that you take action sooner rather than later because black box data is typically recorded and maintained for only thirty days.
-After thirty days, the box begins recording new data over the old data, meaning it is basically lost forever.
-This is why swift action is so important and can influence the outcome of your truck accident injury case.
+You must take action sooner rather than later because black box data is typically recorded and maintained for only thirty days.
+After thirty days, the box begins recording new data over the old data, which is lost forever.
+This is why swift action is so necessary and can influence the outcome of your truck accident injury case.

 When you hire a Natomas truck accident lawyer, they will take action right away by filing a motion for a protective order to preserve the contents of the black box and/or send a written agreement to the commercial truck company requesting preservation of the data.
-Your attorney will then need to figure out who has ownership and possession of the semi truck and file a motion seeking a court order limiting access to the vehicle and black box before an inspection can be conducted by your attorney.Other Important Evidence That Needs to Be Preserved
+Your attorney will then need to figure out who has ownership and possession of the semi-truck and file a motion seeking a court order limiting access to the vehicle and black box before your attorney can conduct an inspection.Other Important Evidence

-In addition to black box data, there are other important pieces of evidence your attorney should seek to retrieve and maintain from the commercial truck.
-For example, federal regulations are in place mandating that the truck operator keep a record of important information while the truck is in use.
+In addition to black box data, there are other essential pieces of evidence your attorney should seek to retrieve and maintain from the commercial truck.
+For example, federal regulations mandate that the truck operator record important information while the truck is in use.
 For example, trucking companies must maintain records of the regular inspections and repairs made to the vehicle.
-If these records indicate that the semi truck was not inspected, or has been neglected, it can help establish liability on the part of the trucking company.
+If these records indicate that the semi-truck was not inspected or neglected, it can help establish liability on the trucking company.

-Another important piece of evidence is the bill of lading and data from the weigh station.
-This evidence can be helpful in establishing whether the semi truck was overloaded, which may have caused the truck to turn over or jackknife on a road or highway.
+Another critical piece of evidence is the bill of lading and data from the weigh station.
+This evidence can help establish whether the semi-truck was overloaded, which may have caused the truck to turn over or jackknife on a road or highway.

-I’m Ed Smith, a Natomas Truck Accident Lawyer.
-Accidents involving a commercial big rig can be quite complex and overwhelming, especially for someone who is struggling with a serious bodily injury.
-I have been helping people hurt in accidents for over thirty years all over Northern California.
-If you or a loved one has been injured in a truck accident, please call me at (916) 921-6400 or toll-free at (800) 404-5400 for compassionate, free, and friendly advice.
-You can also reach me online at AutoAccident.com.
+Accidents involving a commercial big rig can be complex and overwhelming, especially for someone struggling with a severe bodily injury.
+We have been helping people hurt in accidents since 1982 all over Northern California.
+If you or a loved one has been injured in a truck accident, please call our experienced Natomas truck accident attorneys at (916) 921-6400 or (800) 404-5400 for compassionate, free, and friendly advice.
+You can also reach us online at AutoAccident.com.